solomonhas/CS422-ARA/logs/log.md

     - The program's progress is saved through the server.
     - Added documentation to the functions.
     - The server and program should now support full functionality.

+## Date: 4/27/2024
+**Logged by:** Solomon Haskell
+  - **Activities:**
+    - Fixed issues with tabling and port, and now the user can sign in using a different server.
+    - The program's progress is saved through the server.
+    - Added documentation to the functions.
+    - The server and program should now support full functionality.
+    - Finished readme to support overview, how to install, subdirectories and such.

+## Date: 04/28/2024 - Group Meeting
+- **Meeting Time:** 6:00 PM - 6:30 PM
+- **Notes:**
+  - Worked on finishing touches of the parts of the final zip
+  - Cleaned up SDS, user documentation, readme, as a group to make sure we all agree with what we will be turning in.
+  - Planned out group presentation.